Aliases for PSMA4 Gene

 This gene encodes a core alpha subunit of the 20S proteosome, which is a highly ordered ring-shaped structure composed of four rings of 28 non-identical subunits.
 Proteasomes cleave peptides in an ATP- and ubiquitin-dependent manner. [provided by RefSeq, Aug 2016]

 GeneCards Summary for PSMA4 Gene

 PSMA4 (Proteasome Subunit Alpha 4) is a Protein Coding gene.
-Among its related pathways are RET signaling and CDK-mediated phosphorylation and removal of Cdc6.
+Among its related pathways are Cell Cycle, Mitotic and RET signaling.
 Gene Ontology (GO) annotations related to this gene include endopeptidase activity and threonine-type endopeptidase activity.

 UniProtKB/Swiss-Prot for PSMA4 Gene

 Component of the 20S core proteasome complex involved in the proteolytic degradation of most intracellular proteins.
 This complex plays numerous essential roles within the cell by associating with different regulatory particles.
 Associated with two 19S regulatory particles, forms the 26S proteasome and thus participates in the ATP-dependent degradation of ubiquitinated proteins.
 The 26S proteasome plays a key role in the maintenance of protein homeostasis by removing misfolded or damaged proteins that could impair cellular functions, and by removing proteins whose functions are no longer required.
 Associated with the PA200 or PA28, the 20S proteasome mediates ubiquitin-independent protein degradation.
 This type of proteolysis is required in several pathways including spermatogenesis (20S-PA200 complex) or generation of a subset of MHC class I-presented antigenic peptides (20S-PA28 complex).